It’s not easy being green.

 Me: Don’t worry, they don’t go that far.

-The airforce arrive and they bomb the Krynoid into next week.
-Sue nods appreciatively.
+The air force bomb the Krynoid into next week.

-Sue: I can’t complain about that at all.
+Sue: I can’t complain about that.
 Well done.

-After a little light relief back at the World Ecology Bureau, the Doctor and Sarah decide to take a short holiday on Cassiopea.
+After a little light relief at the World Ecology Bureau, the Doctor and Sarah decide to take a short holiday on Cassiopeia.
 Unfortunately, the TARDIS takes them to Antarctica instead.
-This is especially unfortunate for Sarah as this detour must have resulted in third-degree frostbite.
-The Doctor says he probably forgot to cancel the co-ordinate programme.
+It’s especially unfortunate for Sarah as she must have ended up with third-degree frostbite.

 10/10